DevExpress/devextreme-documentation/api-reference/_hidden/dxFilterBuilderField/lookup/valueExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the data source field whose values should be replaced.
+Specifies the data field whose values should be replaced with values from the [displayExpr]({basewidgetpath}/Configuration/fields/lookup/#displayExpr) field.

 ##### param(data): Object
 The current item's data object.